Phila. parking ticket amnesty program extended for some

 Tolson promised the office doors would remain open until every person who wanted to apply for ticket amnesty was seen.

-Around 10 p.m., the PPA began issuing the green vouchers to those who remained in line.
+Around 10 p.m., the PPA began issuing the purple vouchers to those who remained in line.

 -----